awsdocs/amazon-ec2-user-guide-windows/doc_source/enhanced-networking-ena.md

 ## Requirements<a name="ena-requirements"></a>

 To prepare for enhanced networking using the ENA, set up your instance as follows:
-+ Select from the following supported instance types: C5, C5d, C5n, F1, G3, G4, H1, I3, I3en, `m4.16xlarge`, M5, M5a, M5ad, M5d P2, P3, R4, R5, R5a, R5ad, R5d, T3, T3a, `u-6tb1.metal`, `u-9tb1.metal`, `u-12tb1.metal`, X1, X1e, and z1d\.
++ Select from the following supported instance types: C5, C5d, C5n, F1, G3, G4, H1, I3, I3en, `m4.16xlarge`, M5, M5a, M5ad, M5d, M5dn, M5n P2, P3, R4, R5, R5a, R5ad, R5d, R5dn, R5n, T3, T3a, `u-6tb1.metal`, `u-9tb1.metal`, `u-12tb1.metal`, `u-18tb1.metal`, `u-24tb1.metal`, X1, X1e, and z1d\.
 + Ensure that the instance has internet connectivity\.
 + Install and configure the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-set-up.html) or the [AWS Tools for Windows PowerShell](https://docs.aws.amazon.com/powershell/latest/userguide/) on any computer you choose, preferably your local desktop or laptop\.
 For more information, see [Accessing Amazon EC2](concepts.md#access-ec2)\.
 Enhanced networking cannot be managed from the Amazon EC2 console\.
 + If you have important data on the instance that you want to preserve, you should back that data up now by creating an AMI from your instance\.
-Updating kernels and kernel modules, as well as enabling the `enaSupport` attribute, might render incompatible instances or operating systems unreachable; if you have a recent backup, your data will still be retained if this happens\.
+Updating kernels and kernel modules, as well as enabling the `enaSupport` attribute, might render incompatible instances or operating systems unreachable\.
+If you have a recent backup, your data will still be retained if this happens\.

 ## Data Encryption<a name="ena-data-encryption-in-transit"></a>

 AWS provides secure and private connectivity between EC2 instances\.
-In addition, we automatically encrypt in\-transit traffic between C5n, I3en, and P3dn instances in the same VPC or in peered VPCs, using AEAD algorithms with 256\-bit encryption\.
+In addition, we automatically encrypt in\-transit traffic between supported instances in the same VPC or in peered VPCs, using AEAD algorithms with 256\-bit encryption\.
 This encryption feature uses the offload capabilities of the underlying hardware, and there is no impact on network performance\.
+The supported instances are: C5n, G4, I3en, M5dn, M5n, P3dn, R5dn, and R5n\.

 ## Testing Whether Enhanced Networking Is Enabled<a name="test-enhanced-networking-ena"></a>